Strawberry Freezer Jam Recipe

 Here’s How to Make It:

-- Use a potato masher, food processor, or immersion blender to chop the berries.
+- Use a potato masher, food processor, or immersion blender to mash the berries.
 I find the best texture is a mix of mostly puree with some chunks of strawberry mixed in.
 It is really your preference.

 - Pour into your preferred containers, put the lids on, and allow them to sit at room temperature for 30 minutes.
 Then freeze!